mwiebe/numpy/doc/source/reference/c-api.iterator.rst

             would require special handling, effectively making it more like the buffered version.

-        .. cvar:: NPY_ITER_SUBARRAYS

-            Causes the iterator to visit a sub-array instead of just one element at a time.
-The dimensions of the subarray are specified using the ``op_axes`` parameter, in the ``NOp``-th entry, so ``op_axes`` is one longer than normal.

-            Use the functions :cfunc:`NpyIter_GetSubArrayNDim`,
-            :cfunc:`NpyIter_GetSubArrayShape`, and
-            :cfunc:`NpyIter_GetSubArrayStrides` to determine the
-            parameters of the current iterator sub-array.

-            If ``NPY_ITER_CONTIG`` is specified, the sub-array provided will be C-contiguous.
-If you require an F-contiguous subarray, have the calling code take the transpose as necessary.
-            Additionally, if :cdata:`NPY_ITER_EXTERNAL_LOOP` is
-            specified, the subarrays provided will be tightly packed one after another as well.

         .. cvar:: NPY_ITER_BUFFERED

             Causes the iterator to store buffering data, and use buffering